YinJC/uk-tex-faq/FAQ-fixnam.md

----
-layout: page
-title: How to change LaTeX's ''fixed names''
+# How to change LaTeX's ''fixed names''
----

 LaTeX document classes define several typographic operations that need 'canned text' (text not supplied by the user).
 In the earliest